Laer-Smart/openki/README.md

 # openki

-tools for building and working with AI
+Tools for building and working with AI when training